MARKETING ANALYTICS2025-12-09

-Using Artificial intelligence to Sense Buyer Intent
+Using Artificial Intelligence to Sense Buyer Intent

-Using Artificial intelligence to Sense Buyer Intent – Customer Intent AI
+Using Artificial Intelligence to Sense Buyer Intent – Customer Intent AI

-We have seen brands like booking.com actively deploy the “cold and emotionless” instrument of AI in a field that is almost always centered around human emotions – intent.
+We have seen brands like Booking.com actively deploy the “cold and emotionless” instrument of AI in a field that is almost always centered around human emotions – intent.

-Looking to Scale Your Retail Business Leveraging the Use of AI?
+Looking to Scale Your Retail Business Leveraging the Use of AI? >>> Let's connect

-Ironical, isn’t it, that cold algorithms are being used to predict, accurately one must say, a human act which is a chain of events driven by a person’s knowledge and experience.
+Ironically, isn’t it, that cold algorithms are being used to predict, accurately one must say, a human act which is a chain of events driven by a person’s knowledge and experience.

 AI and machine learning are linking the marketer with the “connected” individual.
 More and more marketers are relying on intent targeting to execute outbound demand generation campaigns.